gautamnitin/sqssampleproject/src/main/java/com/sqs/sqsproject/replay/README.md

 - `ScheduledReplayService`: Service that automatically replays messages at fixed intervals
 - `ReplayController`: REST controller for manual replay operations
 - `MessageTransformer`: Interface for message transformation
-- `ClassLoaderUtil`: Utility for dynamic class loading
+- `ClassLoaderUtil`: Utility for dynamic class loading and bean retrieval
 - `ReplayProperties`: Configuration properties with support for scheduled replay

+### ClassLoaderUtil

+The `ClassLoaderUtil` class provides two ways to get transformer instances:

+1. `createTransformer(String transformerClassName, Class<T> messageType)`: Creates a new instance of the transformer using reflection (original approach)
+2. `getTransformer(String transformerNameOrClass, Class<T> messageType)`: Gets a transformer either by bean name (prefixed with '@') or by class name

 ## Error Handling